Details of Annual Tuition Fee Payment Process

 5. Students who have not received a payment voucher in advance, for any reason whatsoever, and who are interested in paying in advance and obtaining a prepayment discount are requested to contact the tuition fee unit before September 14 and obtain a payment voucher.
 No discount at a rate of 2.5% will be given to students paying the full tuition fee (100% tuition fee) after September 14 each year.

 6. No counselling will be provided or enrollment to courses performed for anyone who has not settled their tuition fee.

 7. Any unpaid tuition fee debt will be passed on for collection at an attorney’s office, and the debtor will bear all expenses incidental to collection of the debt.
+In case of a lawsuit, whether it is filed by Tel Aviv University or the student, the jurisdiction will be in Tel Aviv.
 Any services, such as study approvals, a certificate on termination of studies, publication of grades, etc. are contingent on payment of the debt, even if the debt does not relate to the degree for which the service is requested.

 8. Where students have a credit balance in their account, the balance will be transferred to the credit of their account in the following year.
 However, students wishing to receive a refund will be able to send a written request for a refund from the month of April.

 The refund will be performed by crediting the student’s bank account.
 Students are requested to update their bank account details.
 Bank account details may be updated on the student portal (“updating bank account details”).

 Where students pay the tuition fee by means of standing order, the account charged will also serve for the refund.

 9. A debit balance of up to NIS 20 from the previous year will be added to the first installment.